Blue Flame Natural Gas Rocket Car

 Powered by natural gas, the Blue Flame set a world speed record at the Bonneville Salt Flats in 1970.
 The American Gas Association sponsored the rocket car.

-Because modern motorists seek environmentally friendly but low-cost transportation fuels, today’s abundance of natural gas promises innovation.
+Because driver now seek environmentally friendly but low-cost transportation fuels, today’s abundance of natural gas promises innovation.
 City buses, taxis and interstate trucks now burn it.
 But before these new clean-energy transporters, a speedy blue rocket car blazed the trail.

 Throughout the 20th century, land speed records were set with vehicles powered by steam, electricity, and all manner of petroleum distillates.
 National pride was often at stake as British, American, French, Belgian, German, and Italian teams fielded competing machines.

 The first record was set by a Frenchman in 1898.
 Count Gaston De Chasseloup-Laubat, driving an electric-powered car, achieved 39.24 mph.

 After decades of more traditional internal combustion fueled records, mainly by the British, by the 1960s, American innovation – at Utah’s famed Bonneville’s Salt Flats – took mankind’s need for speed to a new level.
 Jet engines began pushing the land record to previously unthinkable levels.

 Jet Propellant 4 (JP-4), the U.S. Air Force’s primary jet fuel until the late 1990s, offered a powerful blend of kerosene and naphtha.
 On the Bonneville Salt Flats in 1963, the fuel proved to be as good on the ground as it was in the air.

 In August of 1963, the Spirit of America, a radical new design created by Craig Breedlove, used a $500 surplus jet engine that burned this kerosene-based JP-4 to run 407.45 mph.
 Breedlove’s jet-powered machine brought the land speed record back to the United States from England after an absence of more than 30 years.